 And, you can use puppets in your classroom to build relationships and teach concepts.
 Read more about how I use puppets here: “Why I Use Puppets in Music Class”.

 TEACHING TIP #2 REVIEW RULES AND PROCEDURES

-I have a fun song that we sing about personal space.
+Check out this easy to learn fun song that my students sing about personal space.
 I just pull this out for a review once in a while.